The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What should I discuss with my healthcare provider before taking Narvox (acetaminophen and oxycodone)?

 You should not use this medicine if you are allergic to acetaminophen (Tylenol) or oxycodone, or if you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
-You should not use Xartemis XR if you have severe asthma or breathing problems, or a bowel obstruction called paralytic ileus.

 To make sure this medicine is safe for you, tell your doctor if you have:

 any type of breathing problem or lung disease;

 liver disease, cirrhosis, or if you drink more than 3 alcoholic beverages per day;